JungStar/website/content/post/testing_private_impl_files.md

       ../src/private_impl.cpp
       test.t.cpp)
 ```
 Why is this a bad solution?
-Well, first, the implementation in `src/private_impl.cpp` is not out of context, e.g., link dependencies may no longer be satisfied.
+Well, first, the implementation in `src/private_impl.cpp` is out of context, e.g., link dependencies may no longer be satisfied.
-Second, if you codebase is anything like the ones I have seen, there is probably logic (within CMake or otherwise) that sets context (like macros) depending on the current component.
+Second, oftentimes there exists some logic (within CMake or otherwise) that sets context (like macros) depending on the current component.
 With the "patch" from before we now test `private_impl.cpp` in another context than it is used in the rest of our codebase.

 ### A better solution
 Luckily, modern CMake has our back.
 The relevant parts of the component level `CMakeLists.txt` could look something like this: